-As a personal trainer, I get all my clients to focus heavily on their water intake before, during, and after working out.
-But another excellent approach is to use water for increased weight loss and fat-burning.
+As a personal trainer, I get all my clients to focus heavily on their drinking water intake before, during, and after working out.
+But another excellent approach is to use drinking water for increased weight loss and fat-burning.

 The problem is that it’s not just down to drinking more throughout the day.

-So I teamed up with a doctor and metabolic specialist to research how water can help with fat loss and what timing might be necessary.
+So I teamed up with a doctor and metabolic specialist to research how drinking water can help with fat loss and what timing might be necessary.